 - “A certified public accountant with 5+ years of experience in ledger processes and account reconciliations.”

-For students or recent graduates with little to no experience, you should focus on extracurricular activities, relevant coursework, or volunteer experience.
+If you’re a student or recent graduate writing a resume with no experience, you should focus on extracurricular activities, relevant coursework, or volunteer experience.

 Here’s how the first point of a recent graduate might look: